hyperledger-archives/composer/packages/composer-website/jekylldocs/problems/diagnostics.md

 - Verbose
 - Debug

-The 'Silly' level doesn't get used.
+The code has different levels of logging that can be enabled that are the standard NPM log levels of, Error, Warn, Info, Verbose, Debug, Silly are used.
+(Silly is used just to be log everything - we don't have any specific points at this level.
+Also a None level is used to signify nothing).

 Within in the code, log messages are written at a selection of these levels depending on the type of message.
+Entry and Exit to functions in the code are logged specifically at the Debug level.

 Application side there are two locations where these log messages are written.
 A text file contain the log messages, and stdout.
 Within the chaincode container, by default only stdout is used.